LouisBartholomew/-portfolio-/Final_Project_LouisBartholomew2.md

 | Audience | Description |
 | -------- | ----------- |
 | Target Audience | Health-conscious people who primarily use a car but would be open to using other modes if they were more educated on the health benefits. |
 | Sample | The sample for interviews is limited to three people, all of whom primarily use cars but have used other modes of transport when needed (or more convenient).
 These individuals are: User 1, who is in his late 60s living in Washington, DC; User 2, who is a young medical professional in Philadelphia; and User 3, a middle-aged math tutor and writer in New York City.
+These three individuals were chosen because of their openess to other modes of transport, and are not concentrated in any one gender, racial, or age group.
+Since this is still a small sample size, there is still significant risk of bias, so further user research may be necessary for underrepresented groups.

 # Research Goals